umitsarioz/umitsarioz.github.io/_tabs/about.md

             padding: 20px 20px; /* Ensures padding on both sides top-left*/
             box-sizing: border-box; /* Prevents padding from affecting the width */ /*font-style: italic;  Italicizes the text */
+        "> <p>### About Me

+Hi, I’m Ümit!

+My journey into technology began with a fascination for Atari games and their intriguing hardware.
+The thrill of playing these classic games sparked a deep curiosity about how such systems worked behind the scenes.
+This early interest in gaming hardware laid the groundwork for my future explorations in technology.

+In 2008, this curiosity evolved into hands-on experimentation with HTML on my first computer.
+Creating my own web pages and delving into the world of coding opened up a new realm of possibilities and solidified my passion for technology.
+What started as a hobby soon became a driving force in my life.

+In 2014, I decided to formalize my interest by enrolling in the Computer Engineering program at Gazi University.
+I graduated with a BSc in 2021, having built a strong foundation in data structures, algorithms, and mathematics.
+These academic achievements provided me with the skills and knowledge to further explore data science and artificial intelligence.

-        "> <p> Ümit has a BSc degree in Computer Engineering from Gazi University.
-He has more than 3 years of professional experience in data related jobs such as Artificial Intelligence Engineer, Software Engineer and Data Scientist.
-He is good at Python and has a good understanding of supervised and unsupervised machine learning algorithms.
-He has experience especially in problems such as time series forecasting, clustering, graph structures, anomaly detection and classification.
-He also has experience with big data tools such as Apache Spark, Kafka, Hadoop (HDFS), Pandas, Numpy, NetworkX, Scikit Learn, Plotly, Matplotlib, Airflow and databases such as Mongo, Cassandra, Postgresql.
-His interests are big data processing and machine learning algorithms.
-He is currently doing research on clustering methods, evaluations and LLMs.</p>
+Since 2019, I’ve been deeply involved in the fields of data science and AI.
+My expertise spans Python programming and both supervised and unsupervised machine learning algorithms.
+I’ve worked on projects involving time series forecasting, clustering, graph structures, anomaly detection, and classification.
+I’m also skilled in big data tools like Apache Spark, Kafka, and Hadoop (HDFS), and proficient with libraries and frameworks such as Pandas, Numpy, NetworkX, Scikit-learn, Plotly, Matplotlib, and Airflow.
+My experience with databases includes MongoDB, Cassandra, and PostgreSQL.

+My passion for technology extends to a commitment to open-source projects.
+I’ve worked on various personal projects across web development, backend systems, data management, databases, and artificial intelligence.
+These projects reflect my dedication to innovation and my desire to contribute to the tech community.

+Currently, I’m focused on research in advanced clustering methods, evaluation techniques, and large language models (LLMs).
+I’m also exploring natural language processing (NLP) with projects involving LLMs, QA chatbots, and document information extraction.
+My thesis on image captioning with self-attention, completed in 2021, stands out as a significant milestone in my academic and professional journey.

+Outside of my work, I enjoy experimenting with new technologies, staying updated with the latest advancements, and sharing my insights through my blog.
+My enthusiasm for machine learning and deep learning drives my continuous quest for knowledge and innovation.

+Thank you for visiting my blog!
+I hope you find my journey and insights as fascinating as I do.
+And yes, this "About" page has been beautifully summarized with a little help from ChatGPT! 😊</p>
         </div>
     </div>
 </section>